isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

-## Installing Crossplane and Crossplane Control-Plane Architeture w/ ArgoCD
+## Installing Crossplane and Crossplane Control-Plane Architecture w/ ArgoCD

 To install `Crossplane` using the official Helm Chart.